nikita-volkov/pqi-native/README.md

 that speaks the PostgreSQL frontend/backend wire protocol directly — no dependency on the C `libpq` library.

+`pqi-native` is a port of the PostgreSQL C client library, `libpq` (source: <https://github.com/postgres/postgres>).
+The upstream `libpq` source is the direct reference for the implementation.

 The byte-level transport (socket I/O, message framing, and the serialization/deserialization of wire messages via [`ptr-poker`](https://hackage.haskell.org/package/ptr-poker) and